Chostakovitch/TactileBrush/README.md

 A stroke is an abstract movement which has a start point, an end point, a duration and an intensity.
 A stroke is completely independent of a grid and has no physical meaning.

-You can create it like that :
+You can create it like that.
+Note that `x` and `y` are units, not centimeters.

 ```c++
 Stroke s(